 ‘The Star Wars Holiday Special’s story begins with Han Solo and Chewbacca on their way to the Wookie home-world of Kashyyyk to celebrate “Life Day” with Chewie’s wife Malla, son Lumpy and creepy father Itchy.

 Yes, that did say his wife.

-There’s ten minutes toward the start of the show that consists solely of three Wookiees howling and growling at each in that Wookiee kind of way.
-Chewbacca on his own was never annoying, three Wookiees conversing is.
+There’s ten minutes toward the start of the show that consists solely of three Wookies howling and growling at each in that Wookie way.
+Chewbacca on his own was never annoying, three Wookies conversing however is.

-As terrible as it sounds, however, it isn’t all bad…
+As terrible as it is however, it isn’t all bad…

 Boba Fett made his ‘Star Wars’ debut on the show as part of a cartoon young Lumpy watches to pass the time as his oppressive overlords harass mum in the kitchen.
 The cartoon tells the story of Luke, Leia, Han, Chewie, C3-PO and R2-D2’s first encounter with the bounty hunter on a planet covered in red goo.

 In the years to follow, many stories regarding the special and the actors’ relationship with it have surfaced, including how George Lucas once tried and failed to buy all master copies of the show to ensure it was never aired again.